-Brendan P. Kelly is the Director and Chief Scientist of the Study of Environmental Arctic Change.
+Brendan P. Kelly is the Science Director and Principal Investigator of the Study of Environmental Arctic Change.
 He is a Professor of Marine Biology with the University of Alaska Fairbanks’ International Arctic Research Center and a Senior Fellow with the Middlebury Institute of International Studies at Monterey.

 A marine ecologist with a focus on sea ice environments, Dr. Kelly has participated in and led collaborative research in the North Pacific Ocean, the Arctic Ocean, the Sea of Okhotsk, the Baltic Sea, and Antarctica.